Poggioreale, Naples

-The Centro Direzionale (Civic Center) in Naples.

-Poggioreale (Puceriale) is a neighbourhood of Naples, southern Italy.
-It is at the extreme east end of the downtown Naples and includes the central train station, Centro Direzionale (Civic Center), Poggioreale prison, and the industrial area to the east.
+Poggioreale (Puceriale) is a neighbourhood of Naples, Italy.
+It is at the extreme east end of the downtown Naples and includes the central train station, Centro Direzionale (Business Center), Poggioreale Prison, and the industrial area to the east.

 History

 The tuff blocks used in the 6th c.
 BC Greek age city wall of Neapolis were extracted from a vast quarry located in Poggioreale; it was identified by chance in 1987 following subsidence under the Pianto cemetery below the square of the church of Santa Maria del Pianto.
 The quarry has horizontal ridges corresponding to the height of the blocks and, surprisingly, the characteristic alphabetical marks of the ancient quarrymen.
 From the quarry the blocks were transported to the city along the straight line of via Nuova Poggioreale to via Casanova to enter Naples from the ancient gate where Castel Capuano is now located.

 Originally built on the ruins of Alfonso II's Villa Poggio Reale, the area was heavily bombed in World War II and certain parts of the area still show the scars of bombing.
 Master Planning began in 1982 and construction completed in 1995 of the Naples Centro Direzionale (Civic Center) — to help rehabilitate the area from its generally decayed condition.